Share this post

 Your body thrives when it is fed protein, fat, and carbohydrates at each meal.
 This gives the most well-rounded supply for your body to create energy, build up our body, or store for later use.

-- How food choices keep a nervous system balanced:
+1. How diet keep a nervous system balanced:

 If our body is working as it should- after a balanced meal, the body breaks apart the nutrients and releases the sugar into the blood stream- blood sugar rises.